 Delegated Purchasing Authority

-Purchasing authority granted by DGS includes use of the State's leveraged procurement agreements (CMAS; Master Agreements, including WSCA and Cal-Store, Statewide Contracts, State Price Schedules, and Software License Program), purchases from Prision Industry Authority, and purchases under the Community-Based Rehabilitation Program.
-Purchasing Authority is required to participate in the State's CAL-Card Purchase Card Program.
+Purchasing authority granted by DGS includes use of the state's leveraged procurement agreements (CMAS, Master Agreements, NASPO ValuePoint, Statewide Contracts, State Price Schedules, and Software License Program), purchases from Prison Industry Authority, and purchases under the Community-Based Rehabilitation Program.
+Purchasing Authority is required to participate in the state's CAL-Card (Purchase Card) Program.